 An important step for success with nematodes is to keep the soil moist for three days as well as apply the outdoor nematodes at night since sun and heat will kill them before working their way into the soil.

 It’s the law to read and use insecticide according to the label and apply only as recommended.
 Make sure that it can be used around the plants you wish to treat and for the insects you want to control.
+We recommend avoiding insecticides when possible.

 A granular or liquid Systemic Insecticide containing Imidacloprid and dinotefuran, both neonicotinoids, can be applied to lawn one time per year.
 This seems like an easy way to minimize damage but these are highly toxic to all pollinators.
 The plant roots absorb the insecticide and will poison the beetles and any insects that munch on the plant.
 Apply when the plant is not in bloom to prevent pollinator death and 4-5 feet away from flowering plants.